About The Three Lochs Way

 Meals included: Welcome dinner

-Activity: City tour
+Activity: City and castle tours

 Overnight: Hotel in Glasgow